efabless/openlane2/docs/source/usage/caravel/index.md

 ## 2. Full-Wrapper Flattening strategy

-In this strategy we will harden the `user_project_wrapper` with the aes as one large flattened macro.
+In this strategy, we will harden the `user_project_wrapper` with the aes as one large flattened macro.

 ### Configuration